Druva2804/Travel-Booking-Web-App/README.md

 =>Created Button to Add new Listing to the page =>Created Modification(edit) option which edits existing list =>After Edited the updated one will be posted in the existing listing data DB.
-=>Added Delete Button to delete listing
+=>Added Delete Button to delete listing.